AaronDMarasco/rpm-cookbook/quick_tips/README.md

 ## Quick Tips !heading
-In reviewing some of the most highly voted answers on Stack Overflow, I decided to collate a few:
+In reviewing some of the most highly voted answers on Stack Overflow, I decided to gather a few here that don't require a full example to explain:

 ### Don't Put Single % In Comments !heading
 This happens [a](https://stackoverflow.com/a/14063974/836748) [*lot*](https://stackoverflow.com/a/18440679/836748).
-You need to double it with `%%` or a multi-line macro will only have the first line commented out!
+You need to double it with `%%`, or a multi-line macro will only have the first line commented out!

 ### Extract All Files !heading
-Use `rpm2cpio` with `cpio`:
+Use `rpm2cpio` with `cpio`.
+This will extract all files treating the current directory as `/`:
 ```bash
 $ rpm2cpio package-version.rpm | cpio -div
 ```